byroot/activerecord-typedstore/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## TODO

+- HStore support with ActiveRecord 4.1.0.beta (master)
+- Handle casting and default at the store layer, so accessors are not mandatory anymore.
+See #4